Rangoric/rangoric.github.io/README.md

 Its built using [Gatsby JS](https://www.gatsbyjs.org/).

-The content is from a fix of places, and the license files in the data folder will have more information on that, while basic notes are here.
+The content is from a bunch of places, and the license files in the data folder will have more information on that, while basic notes are here.

 ## How to Fork & Make Your Own